 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book two to three months out, or use Hilton Honors for points, status, and softer cancellation.
 Skip if you need scale; the smaller standards sit set back from the beach.